 Plot A and B Analysis: In the teaser Picard and Riker meet with the Prime Minster of Angosia III, a planet applying for membership in the Federation (and who wouldn’t, really?) when someone breaks out of a prison colony on their moon and steals a transport ship.
 The Enterprise under Data’s command tries to capture it, but the pilot gets sneaky and it disappears!
 Plot A is about the soldier in that ship, there is no plot B in this episode.
 After a pretty impressive set of maneuvers, the Enterprise finds and beams the guy aboard and he mows through ship’s security before Riker and Worf finally take him down.
 The dude’s got some attitude and after a while we discover why–he’s not a criminal, but a soldier who was incarcerated after their war was over because they didn’t want to allow him (and others like him) back into society.
 Once the crew is aware of this, the moral conundrum of this episode is set.
 There are a couple of smallish plot holes here but overall it’s enjoyable from beginning to end.

 Favorite Scenes: The second conversation between Picard and the Prime Minister is pretty telling.
 The Prime Minster invokes the phrase “internal security” when he doesn’t want to answer any more questions, and a truer parallel to our own government’s phrase “national security” is hard to find.
+This has it’s counterpart at the 39:30 mark, where Picard, Worf and Troi confront the Prime Minister and his council about what that they did the poor guys.
+It culminates with Troi laying down some smack and the Minster and his council saying the populace voted to put them in these glorified prison camps and one guy saying, “besides, we may need to use them again someday.”
+Then they become people you love to hate.
 The extended sequence where Danar escapes and runs throughout the Enterprise is one of the highlights of the entire episode, even though I also have a nitpick about it.
 It’s the part of this episode I remember the most, and for some reason one particular sequence sticks out in my mind.
 Worf finally correctly anticipates Danar in the cargo bay and catches him:

 Worf appears, holding a phaser: Danar!
 You are cunning.
 You must have Klingon blood!
 But the battle is over.